aut0nate/blog.autonate.dev/_posts/2025-03-29-chezmoi-how-to-manage-your-dot-files.md

 date: 2025-03-29
 categories: [Configuration]
 tags: [Configuration]
-description: "Learn how I use Chezmoi to manage, customise, and back up my dotfiles across multiple systems."
 ---

 Managing configuration files across multiple systems can quickly become a mess.
 From terminal preferences to shell settings, we all have a finely-tuned setup that we rely on day-to-day.
 But how do you keep those settings consistent across machines?
 And how do you avoid the chaos of losing them after a reinstall?